 We limit visitors to serious buyers only because it is stressful for our cats to be constantly "viewed"; it is also not in the health interest of our cats to constantly be exposed to new germs (especially from younger children) - especially when we have small kittens.
 However, if do want to visit, simply contact us to schedule your visit.

 Next date for a free group visit: March 24th from 10am to 12pm.
 We take up to 4 visitors at a time; each visit is up to 30min.
-OR we charge $50 for *private* visit (non-refundable) 45min.
-Please contact us if you would like to visit.
+OR we charge $100 for *private* visit (non-refundable) of up to 45min on either Monday or Wednesday evening between 5pm-7:4

 Most people that buy from us are either allergic to cats or have a family member that is allergic to cats.
 As of present, we have not experienced a buyer of our kittens to have an allergic reaction to our cats; however, each cat has a different level of FelD1.
 If you are moderately to severely allergic to cats, you will likely want to have the FelD1 level of your specific kitten tested.
 On the other hand, if you have a low or average cat allergy (stuffy nose, moderately red/itchy eyes, some sneezing), a Standard Siberian* will probably be fine for you & specific-kitten-testing is probably not necessary.
 Either way, the option to test is available to you (in addition to coming to visit) - for a fee.
 As well, if you are in need of a Siberian that is tested to be low to very low in FelD1, we can also offer you this option.
 Our Siberians that are specifically tested to be low to very low in FelD1 cost $4000 per kitten and require a $1000 non-refundable deposit.
 Email us to discuss this option. *Our Standard Siberians are $1450 and require a $400 non-refundable deposit.
 Simply ask if you have questions about this.